ZalozbaDev/speech_recognition_acoustic_model_training/step2_phoneme_segmentation/README.md

 recordings later for training of a (new) acoustic model.
 The data and adapted model from the previous step is used for this purpose.

+Preparations:

+* check the acoustic properties of the recorded audio
+    * example: ./0001_corpAnalyze.sh inputs/sig/BBAA/0001/
+    * check the files that have warnings (can be false warnings)
+* check that the recorded audio matches the transcription
+    * example: ./0002_listen_and_verify_corpus.sh inputs/recordings/
+    * recordings can have several words, but there is a maximum length of a sentence!

 Inputs:

 * adapted acoustic model ("hsb.hmm") and statistics ("feainfo.object") from step1